LinjieCodes/eModule/README.md

 ```
 Parameters       Functions
---annoFile       enhancer_annotation_file.
+--annoFile       to specify enhancer annotation file.
---sampleFile     sample_attribute_file.
+--sampleFile     to specify sample attribute file.
---expFolder      Path of enhancers' raw expression.
+--expFolder      the folder of enhancers' raw expression.
---outFolder      Output path to write enhancers' normalized expression.
+--outFolder      to specify the utput folder to write enhancers' normalized expression.
 ```

 # 3.Identification of differentially expressed enhancers

 ## Data
-1. **Spleen_RPM.csv**  --  the enhancer expression matrix.
+1. **Spleen_RPM.csv**  --  enhancer expression matrix.

-2. **Spleen_sample.csv**  --  sample_attribute_file of a tissue.
+2. **Spleen_sample.csv**  --  sample attribute.
 This file can be downloaded from the Recount3 platform.

 ## Usage
 A command line to run the diffExp.py script: